Auraelius/event-streamer/readme.md

 The web components were built with the `lit` library and bundled with `parcel`, which results in as simple a set of code as I could come up with.

+# Fragile; definitely a toy
+This experiment serves one page, which then requests one or more SSE connections.
+It makes no attempt to manage (close/open) connections across pages.

+Don't expect too much and you won't be disappointed.
+Too much back and forth with the browser and you'll seize up the server.

 # To play with this